alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### PressKeys

-Simulates multiple key press action in your game.
+Simulates multiple key press action in your app.

 **_Parameters_**